hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

 1. Replace the placeholder value with the Primary Connection String for the **sensor-th-0084** IoT Device.

-1. Append the assigned **connectionString** value with a **GatewayHostName** property, and then set the value of GatewayHostName to be the full DNS name for your IoT Edge gateway device.
+1. Append the assigned **connectionString** value with a **GatewayHostName** property, and then set the value of GatewayHostName to be the name for your IoT Edge gateway device.
+This must match the name provided in the Hosts file earlier in this lab.

-    The full DNS name of your Edge gateway device is the Device ID, **vm-az220-training-gw0002-{your-id}**, appended with your specified region and the Azure commercial cloud domain name, for example: **.westus2.cloudapp.azure.com**.

     The completed connection string values should match the following format:

     ```text
-    HostName=<IoT-Hub-Name>.azure-devices.net;DeviceId=sensor-th-0072;SharedAccessKey=<Primary-Key-for-IoT-Device>;GatewayHostName=<DNS-Name-for-IoT-Edge-Device>
+    HostName=<IoT-Hub-Name>.azure-devices.net;DeviceId=sensor-th-0072;SharedAccessKey=<Primary-Key-for-IoT-Device>;GatewayHostName=<Name-for-IoT-Edge-Device>
     ```

     Be sure to replace the placeholders shown above with the appropriate values: